Siegfried Ochs

 Siegfried Ochs (19 April 1858 – 6 February 1929) was a German choral conductor and composer.

 Life

-Born in Frankfurt, Ochs first studied medicine and chemistry at the Polytechnikum Darmstadt (today the Technische Universität Darmstadt) and at the Ruprecht Karl University of Heidelberg.
+Born in Frankfurt to Jewish parents, Ochs first studied medicine and chemistry at the Polytechnikum Darmstadt (today the Technische Universität Darmstadt) and at the Ruprecht Karl University of Heidelberg.
 He later devoted himself entirely to music, studying at the Königliche Hochschule für Musik, Berlin, under Schultze and Ernst Rudorff, and later privately under Friedrich Kiel and Heinrich Urban.
 In 1882, Ochs founded the Philharmonischer Chor Berlin (Philharmonic Choral Society of Berlin), which he would lead until 1920.
 At first an obscure organization, it became prominent through numerous performances given by Hans von Bülow, an intimate friend of Ochs.
 It arguably became the greatest choral society in Berlin and was distinguished for its helpful patronage of young musicians, whose compositions were performed for the first time.
 The choral society continues operations to present day.